 John Bailey II of Hanover, Massachusetts.
 An important tall case clock.
-The case possibly made by Elisha Cushing Jr. of Hingham.
+Elisha Cushing Jr. of Hingham possibly made the case.
 219052.

-The example offered here is supported on massive applied bracket base.
-The base section is somewhat compressed and the waist molding above it overhangs the three panels.
-This waist molding is an unusual design.
-A boldly formed half rounded moldings transitions to the cove shape that attaches to the waist.
+The example offered here is supported on a massive applied bracket base.
+The base section is somewhat compressed, and the waist molding above it overhangs the three panels.
+This waist molding is an unusual design—a boldly formed half-rounded molding transitions to the cove shape that attaches to the waist.
 The waist section is long and narrow.
-The center is fitted with a tomb-stone shaped waist door.
-This door it trimmed with a simple molded edge.
+The center is fitted with a tombstone-shaped waist door.
+This door is trimmed with a simple molded edge.
 It also provides access to the interior of the case.
-The front corners of the waist are decorated with a rounded shaped or beaded molding.
+The front corners of the waist are decorated with rounded or beaded molding.
 At the top, it terminates in a lamb's tongue molding.
-This is a nice subtle detail.
+This is a nice, subtle detail.
 A robust upper waist molding transitions the waist to the hood or bonnet.
-The hood features construction that resembles the top of a chest on chest or highboy of the period.
+The hood features a construction that resembles the top of a chest-on-chest or highboy of the period.
 Four turned and shaped columns visually support the upper section.
 The back two are split in half and applied to the side of the hood.
-Moldings are applied to the upper section in order to make the transition.
-The front two columns are fully turned and are free standing.
-The centers sections of these are decorated with fluting.
-Above them is a molding that is also fluted and transitions to the upper molding.
-This molding is well formed.
-On the sides it is stepped.
-In the front it forms the scrolled pediment that terminates in carved pinwheels.
+Moldings are applied to the upper section to make the transition.
+The front two columns are fully turned and are free-standing.
+The center sections of these are decorated with fluting.
+Above them is a fluted molding that transitions to the upper molding.
+This molding is well-formed.
+On the sides, it is stepped.
+It forms the scrolled pediment in the front that terminates in carved pinwheels.
 These center a decorative plinth.
 The two carved wooden finials feature a rope twist carving above the ball bases.
 These are supported on finial plinths that are designed with large caps.
 The hood door is an arched form.
 Both edges are trimmed with a molded edge.
-The door, fitted with glass opens to access the dial.
+The door, fitted with glass, opens to access the dial.

-Behind the dial, is a brass weight driven movement.
-It is designed to run eight days on a full wind.
+Behind the dial is a brass weight-driven movement.
+It is designed to run for eight days on a full wind.
 It will also strike each hour on a cast iron bell.
 The plates are joined with four turned posts and are supported by a seat or a saddle board.
-These plates are interesting because they retain they Maker's set up notes in terms of the scribe lines left in the front surface.
-One will also notice the higher than normal copper content in the front plate as is evident by the copper coloring.
-The pendulum features a wooden rod and a brass faced lead bob.
+These plates are interesting because they retain the Maker's setup notes in terms of the scribe lines left on the front surface.
+One will also notice the higher-than-normal copper content in the front plate, as is evident by the copper coloring.
+The pendulum features a wooden rod and a brass-faced lead bob.

 This fine clock was made circa 1780.
 The overall height is 97 inches tall to the top of the wooden finials.
-Measured at the lower hood molding, this case is 19.5 inches wide and 11.75 inches deep.
-It is inventory No. 219052.
+When measured at the lower hood molding, this case is 19.5 inches wide and 11.75 inches deep.

 John Bailey II was born in Hanover, Massachusetts, the son of Colonel John (A shipbuilder) and Ruth Randall Bailey on May 6, 1751.
 He died there 72 years later, on January 23, 1823.
 It is thought that he learned clockmaking at a very young age and may have been self-taught.
 John is responsible for training numerous apprentices.
 Many of which include his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Hingham's Joshua Wilder.
 Many of these trained apprentices moved to other southeastern Massachusetts towns and became well known to their local communities.
 John was the most prolific maker of the six Baileys involved in the clock business.
 In addition, he was a Quaker preacher, an ingenious mechanic, and an instrument maker.
 Other examples of his work include a surveyor's compass that is now in the Hanover Historical Society's collection.
 He was also an inventor and received a patent for a steam-operated roasting jack.
 This device was designed to turn the meat over a fire to cook it more evenly.